cachpachios/container-infra/README.md

 # ContainerInfra

-A project for running containers on microVMs at hyperscale.
+A project for running containers in microVMs at (eventually, maybe) hyperscale.

 ## Setting up development environment